Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Trans-fats act in our bodies to inactivate a protein found in the cells that line our arteries (endothelial cells) called TGF beta.
 The job of TGF beta is to suppress tumor growth and tamp down inflammation.
 When TGF beta is inactivated by trans-fat, inflammation begins to rise in endothelial cells causing damage which in turn attracts fat to stick to it.
 Regularly eating foods containing trans-fats increases (bad) LDL cholesterol, suppresses (good) HDL cholesterol, gins up inflammation, and promotes the formation of plaques (atherosclerosis).
 In addition, by interfering with TGF beta’s tumor suppression function, it raises the risk of cancer.

-Eating foods rich in saturated, mono-unsaturated, and polyunsaturated fats is part of the MHD.
+Eating foods rich in saturated, mono-unsaturated, and polyunsaturated fats is part of the HD.
 But there does not appear to be any health benefit to eating foods that contain trans-fats.
 As with sugar and processed foods, no human or prehuman animals consumed significant amounts of trans-fats until about 150 years ago.
 We are probably hundreds of thousands of generations away from evolving to adapt to it….

 Most of the trans-fats in the SAD/WD are created through a manufacturing process called hydrogenation whereby hydrogen is added to polyunsaturated (vegetable) oils to convert them from a liquid to a solid form at room temperature.
 This is done to extend shelf life and give foods like donuts and pie crusts a certain mouth-feel that many find appealing.
 In addition, the stability of trans-fats means they can be reused over and over which is an advantage for commercial frying.